wearefine/fae/docs/index.md

 $ rails g fae:install
 ```

 After the installer completes, visit `/admin` and setup your first user account.
-That should atomatically log you in to your blank Fae instance.
+That should automatically log you in to your blank Fae instance.

 ### fae:install